siyamandayubi/Orchardcollaboration/src/Orchard.Web/Modules/Orchard.CRM.Core/Scripts/JSX/readme.txt

 ﻿The js files have been generated from JSX files.
-The steps to prepare the environment is as follows
+The steps to prepare the environment are as follows:

 1) Download andd install Nodejs.
 The address of the website is: https://nodejs.org/en/download/
-2) Make sure that the installer installss npm too.
+2) Make sure that the installer installs npm too.
 3) Follow the steps recommended in: https://facebook.github.io/react/docs/tooling-integration.html In summary:
    a) Run the following commands in the command prompt in Admin mode.